majapersson/cyberlink/README.md

 ## Extras
 - [x] As a user I should be able to comment on a link.
-- [ ] As a user I'm able to edit my comments.
+- [x] As a user I'm able to edit my comments.
 - [x] As a user I'm able to delete my comments.
 - [ ] As a user I'm able to reply to comments.
 - [ ] As a user I'm able to reset my password with email.

+### 2017-12-20
+- Fixed some structure and comments
+- Finalized ability to edit and delete comment

 ### 2017-12-19
 - Started on comment editing and deleting